 They won’t be left on their own, that goes without saying.

-The airport personnel and cabin crew will permanently accompany your child(ren) both before and during the journey.
+The airport personnel and cabin crew will permanently accompany your child(ren) both before and during

 This is even mandatory for children between the ages of 5 and 11.